parkpoomsut/DatabaseInstallation/README.md

 # Install-SQL-Server-and-SSMMS

-# 1 Download and install Download SQL Server 2017 Developer URL
+# 1 Download and install
+# SQL Server 2017 Developer
 - https://download.microsoft.com/download/5/A/7/5A7065A2-C81C-4A31-9972-8A31AC9388C1/SQLServer2017-SSEI-Dev.exe

 1.1 Install Select "Basic"